OpenIsraeliSupermarkets/israeli-supermarket-parsers/README.md

 # Kniot Parser

-Israel supermarkets XML files parser.

-TBD
+This is in progress work, the goal is to create a Python package that prase all of the Israel supermarkets XML files.